-This option only affects Mega-CD /Sega CD games or Genesis / Mega Drive games when CD Add-on is enabled.
+This option only affects Genesis / Mega Drive games.

 CD Add-on let you enable/disable CD hardware add-on emulation when a cartridge game is loaded.
 Some cartridge games or hacks indeed have support for Sega / Mega CD hardware, for example to add in-game CD audio playback or make use of Sega / Mega CD additional hardware resources.
 This option only affects Genesis / Mega Drive games.